houruck/openmech/README.md

-# OpenMech
+# OpenMech.io
-OpenMech is an open source framework for mech games.
+OpenMech.io is an open source framework for mech games.
 It consists of a data model, API and sample use cases.